shreyan-mittal/whatsapp-order-automation/README.md

 To replicate this project:

 1. Create a [Gupshup](https://gupshup.io) account and set up a WhatsApp app
-2. Import the `blueprint/Integration_Webhooks_blueprint.json` into [Make.com](https://make.com)
+2. Import `blueprint/Integration_Webhooks_blueprint.json` into [Make.com](https://make.com)
 3. Connect your own: OpenAI API key, Google account, Gupshup API key
 4. Set up your Google Sheets with the schema above
-5. Configure your routing sheet with areas and delivery boy assignments
+5. Add your areas and delivery boys to the Routing and DeliveryBoys sheets
-6. Add your Gupshup webhook URL pointing to the Make webhook trigger
+6. Configure your Gupshup webhook URL to point to the Make webhook trigger
 7. Activate the scenario

 ---

 ## Author

 **Shreyan Mittal**
 [github.com/shreyan-mittal](https://github.com/shreyan-mittal)